Biodiversity Net Gain FAQs - Frequently Asked Questions

 Will there be specific regulations/ guidance/ restrictions on conservation covenants that are used for biodiversity net gain?

 The use of conservation covenants under mandatory net gain will be subject to certain conditions such as land under agreement being maintained for at least 30 years to help ensure delivery of net gain outcomes.
-Defra will consider what is required in regulations and accompanying guidance to maximise the benefit of conservation covenants to deliver biodiversity net gain objectives.
+Defra’s Legal agreements to secure your biodiversity net gain guidance provides information on the use of conservation covenants for BNG.

 Do LPAs have to become Responsible Bodies for conservation covenants?